 Sequins and Sand Resort and Plus-Size Swimwear

-My favourite brand of the moment, Sequins and Sand kindly gifted me the swimsuit I’m wearing in this post, and I didn’t have to go out in public to try it on at all 🙂 Oh joy!
+One of my favourite brands of the moment, Sequins and Sand kindly gifted me the swimsuit I’m wearing in below, and I didn’t have to go out in public to try it on at all 🙂 Oh joy!

 Sequins and Sand design and sell fabulous resort wear and plus-size swimwear of all descriptions.
 If you need a little support, or some FREE styling advice then pop over to the Sequins and Sand website for some help from the experts.